ct2034/miriam/README.md

 ### Architecture
 <!-- ![Concept](doc/anylogic.jpg?raw=true) -->

-The following image illustartes the general concept of simulation in Anylogic and AGV sim:
+The following image illustrates the general concept of simulation in Anylogic and AGV sim:
 ![Concept](doc/160818_architecture_01.png?raw=true)

 This shows the interconnection between both simulations